vivid-planet/comet/.changeset/pink-glasses-build.md

 ---
-"@comet/cms-admin": minor
+"@comet/cms-admin": patch
 ---

+Fix false positives in `resolveHasSaveConflict` check

+The check occasionally failed due to rounding errors.
-Round Update Date to full seconds in resolveHasSaveConflict Check
+This is fixed by rounding to full seconds before checking.